vlang/v/doc/docs.md

 Global (module level) variables are not allowed.
 There's no global state in V (see [Pure functions by default](#pure-functions-by-default) for details).

+For consistency across different code bases, all variable and function names must use the `snake_case` style, as opposed to type names, which must use `PascalCase`.

 ### Mutable variables

 ```v